Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 The basic location of the cursor at the point of view (using Global coordinates) will determine around which axis the selection is extruded and spun at first (See Fig. :ref:`fig-mesh-screw-transform-panel`).
-Blender will copy your cursor location coordinates to the values present in the *Center* values of the *Screw* interactive Panel.
+Blender will copy the cursor location coordinates to the values present in the *Center* values of the *Screw* interactive Panel.
 Depending on the Global View position, Blender will automatically add a value of 1 to one of the Axis Vectors, giving the profiles a starting direction for the Screw Operation and also giving a direction for the extrusions.